SpaceVim/SpaceVim/docs/_posts/2018-12-25-SpaceVim-release-v1.0.0.md

 <!-- vim-markdown-toc -->

+SpaceVim is a distribution of the vim editor that's inspired by spacemacs.
+It manages collections of plugins in layers, which help collect related packages together to provide features.

-The first commit of the project is on 2016-12-26, after two years development, the first stable version of SpaceVim v1.0.0 has been released. so let's take a look at what happened in the new release v1.0.0.
+The first commit of SpaceVim is on 2016-12-26, after two years development, the first stable version of SpaceVim v1.0.0 has been released.

 ![v1.0.0 welcome page](https://user-images.githubusercontent.com/13142418/50423286-5b33a400-088e-11e9-830c-792ce1c7c126.png)

+- [Quick start guide](quick-start-guide/): installation, configuration, and resources of learning SpaceVim
+- [documentation](documentation/): the primary official document of SpaceVim
+- [available layers](layers/): a list of available layers which can be used in SpaceVim

 ## Release Notes